Battleship: Dreadnought battleships

 Dreadnought carried ten 12-inch guns, all in twin turrets: one was forward, two further aft, all on the centerline, and the remaining pair were wing turrets with more restricted arcs of fire.
 She disposed of the medium-caliber secondary battery and carried only 3 in guns for anti-torpedo boat work.
 A variety of experimental arrangements followed, including the "hexagonal" layout adopted by the German Nassaus (which had four of their six twin turrets on the "wings"), or the Italian and Russian s that mounted their guns all on the centerline, but with restricted arcs of fire for half of the guns.
 The South Carolinas dispensed with Dreadnoughts wing turrets, adopting instead a superfiring arrangement of eight guns in four twin turrets, which gave them the same broadside as Dreadnought, despite having two fewer guns.

 Technological development continued over the decade that followed Dreadnoughts launch.
 Already by 1910, the British had begun the first of the so-called "super-dreadnoughts" that carried significantly more powerful 13.5 in guns, all on the centerline.
 The United States followed suit in 1911, though increasing the caliber of their guns to 14 in.
 France adopted a 13.4 in gun for its s, laid down in 1912.
 That year, Japan laid down the first of its s, also armed with a 14-inch main battery.
 The Germans waited until 1913, but skipped directly to 15 in guns.
 By this time, Britain had led the way to the 15-inch gun with the begun in late 1912.
-But more importantly than the increase of caliber, these were the first completely oil-fired battleships these were the first fast battleships.
+But more importantly than the increase of caliber, the Queen Elizabeths were the first completely oil-fired battleships and the first fast battleships.
 At around the same time, the United States introduced the next major innovation in battleship design: the all or nothing armor system in the laid down in 1912.
 The heaviest possible armor was used to protect the ship's propulsion machinery and ammunition magazines, but intermediate protection was stripped away from non-essential areas, since this mid-weight armor only served to detonate armor-piercing shells.